Makarora/Makarore Wilkin/Otanenui Braided River – An Underestimated Biodiversity Hotspot

-Survey to date has shown that the Makarora braided river is an important site for indigenous braided river birds such as black-fronted tern, wrybill, black-billed gull, SI pied oystercatcher, banded dotterel and the rare black stilt (as of August 2021), maintaining a diverse and complete braided river avifauna.
+Survey to date has shown that the Makarora braided river is an important site for indigenous braided river birds such as black-fronted tern, wrybill, black-billed gull, South Island pied-oystercatcher, banded dotterel and for the occasional visit from a pair of rare black stilt’s (as of August 2021), maintaining a diverse and complete braided river avifauna.

 Cumulative pressures faced by braided river birds such as flooding, native avian predators i.e. Southern black-backed gull (not only introduced mammalian predators such as stoat, hedgehog and rat) and recreational use have also been highlighted.
 Not forgetting additional coastal pressures at overwintering sites.

 For further details ABT’s 2017/2018 Makarora braided river bird surveys are available here